A Tale of Two Home Towns and a Family The Desert Sun

 Special to The Desert Sun

-Palm Desert and Princeton
+High Desert and Princeton

 As for the towns themselves, Princeton is “arts friendly,” to be sure, but also has the sad distinction of being one of those towns where artists — even “working” artists — can hardly afford to live.
 Add to this the fact that New Jersey has highest real estate taxes in the country and it’s a challenge for anyone to live there, let alone artists.
 When we don’t live there, we rent our townhouse out to other professors.